apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 There are three benefits for Pipeline Executor

 Pipeline Executor provides:
-* Compute single network on  Multiple backend in parallel to improve performance.
+* Compute a single network on multiple backends in parallel to improve performance.

 * Use RPC to perform distributed computation cross multiple remote devices.